|

 the first self-labeled anarchist

 I build no system.
-I ask an end to privilege, the abolition of slavery, equality
+I ask an end to privilege, the abolition of slavery,

-and omega of my argument.
+is the alpha and omega of my argument.

-From my point of view the killing of another, except
+From my point of view the killing of another,

 Joseph Labadie, Anarchism